-Students will use theater fundamentals (acting, characterization, prop design, and scene blocking,to better comprehend and analyze novels supporting their ELA curriculum with the help of a teaching artist.
+Students will use theater fundamentals (acting, characterization, prop design, and scene blocking), to better comprehend and analyze novels supporting their ELA curriculum with the help of a teaching artist.

 Participating schools have included Pulaski Elementary School, Potter Elementary School, and Alma del Mar, among others.

-Choose a 4, 8, or 12 week course
+∙ Choose a 4, 8, or 12-week course.

 Arts Integration is not simply a way of teaching.
 It is the merging of content and the creative process, a unique way for students to engage in hands-on learning while still demonstrating skill gains in any subject.

 We know that Arts Integration supports higher academic achievement and standardized test scores*.
 We know too, that the presence of the performing arts in public schools has dwindled in recent years.
-Less than 50% of national high school offer theater or dance curriculum.
+Less than 50% of national high schools offer theater or dance curriculum.
 Elementary schools have even fewer opportunities at only 30%.
 Despite this trend, the performing arts have been shown to support literacy, reading comprehension, student engagement, student attendance, and ESL students**.

 If you’re interested in bringing this project to your school, please contact our